Higher tier

 At this new equilibrium

-reactions will be the same e.g. consider the reaction of nitrogen and hydrogen to make ammonia; the Haber process.
+reactions will be the same e.g. consider the reaction of nitrogen and hydrogen in the Haber process which is used to make ammonia.
+An equation for this reaction is:

 At equilibrium the mixture contains only a small amount of ammonia and is mostly nitrogen and hydrogen.